-Recruit Teenagers with Attitude: Justified with the Knights, who have pretty much been trained from birth, but played pretty straight with Himeno and Takako.
+Recruit Teenagers with Attitude: Justified with the Knights, who have pretty much been trained from birth (and may only look like teenagers, given that aside from the three youngest they all looked pretty much the same sixteen years ago as they do in the present), but played pretty straight with Himeno and Takako.
 The show actually deals with the consequences of putting the fate of the world on the shoulders of a teenage girl.

 Scary Shiny Glasses: Sasame has a few face-fault moments in the anime where his glasses are whited-out, which isn't really this trope...but there's another scene in which he stands on a roof, wind blowing dramatically through his clothes and glasses shining right before his Face-Heel Turn that's definitely this trope.